 Non specified information has been left to your discretion.
 Where materials are not indicated, finishes can be assumed as necessary.
 All assumptions must be justified in the narrative.
 Modification to the architecture is not allowed.

 NOTE: FINALISTS WILL BE CONTACTED BY EMAIL AND TEXT BY MAY 1st.
-STUDENTS MUST CONFIRM THEY WILL BE ABLE TO ATTEND THE 7PM MEETING ON MAY 3rd WITHIN 24 HOURS OF NOTIFICATION OR THE NEXT HIGHEST SCORING STUDENT WILL BE CHOSEN.
+STUDENTS MUST CONFIRM THEY WILL BE ABLE TO ATTEND THE 7PM MEETING ON MAY 2nd WITHIN 8 HOURS OF NOTIFICATION OR THE NEXT HIGHEST SCORING STUDENT WILL BE CHOOSEN.

 YOU MUST PRESENT AT THE 7PM MEETING TO WIN.